Legal information

 4. Managing your preferences

-1. Initial banner – On your first visit you can Accept, Refuse or Customise non-essential cookies.
+1. Initial banner – On your first visit, you can Accept, Refuse or Customise non-essential cookies.

 5. Security and confidentiality of necessary trackers

-The trackers set prior to consent are limited to:
+Trackers placed before consent are limited to:

-Data collected
+Name Type Data collected Hosting

-User choice, language, timestamp
+CookieConsent HTTP cookie (sameSite “Strict”) User choice, language, timestamp European Union

-IP address, User-Agent, banner ID, click status
+imgsct.cookiebot.com/1.gif 1×1 pixel IP address, User-Agent, banner ID, click status European Union

-6. Possible future changes
+6. Possible changes

-• update this policy,
+• update this policy;

 7. Your rights